Sponsor an Antelope Valley resident’s recovery — on your own terms.

 Can I sponsor a specific event or week?

 Yes — that’s Tier 1.
-Back-to-school cuts, a holiday lunch week, a women’s-shelter clothing drive, a Travis AFB veteran-lane month.
+Back-to-school cuts, a holiday lunch week, a women’s-shelter clothing drive, a veteran-lane month.
 Tell us in the form what you have in mind and we’ll scope it with you.

 What about tax deductibility?